tugascript/nestjs-graphql-monolith-template/README.md

 - - Session Authentication for Websockets
 - - Two-Factor authentication with email
 - Uploader:
-- - Basic still image only uploader for a Linode Bucket (it can be changed for AWS S3)
+- - Basic image only uploader with Sharp optimizations for a Linode Bucket (it can be changed for AWS S3)
 - Pagination:
 - - Has the generics for Edges and Paginated types
 - - A basic cursor pagination function